saifali1035/Zomato-Clone-DevSecOps-/README.md

 Step 4.
 Run ---> terraform plan / terraform apply ( Applies the changes )

-Step 5 .
+Step 5.
 Copy the public IP of the instance and open in two windows public-ip:8080 for jenkins and public-ip:9000 for sonarqube.

+Step 6.
+Resister and login in both.

+Step 7.
+Go to Jenkins->Manage Jenkins->Plugins->Available Plugins

+Step 8.
+Search for below and install.
+         Eclipse
+         SonarQube Scanner
+         NodeJS
+         OWASP
+         Docker (All related plugins)

+Step 9.
+Go to Jenkins->Manage Jenkins->Tools->JDK installations->Add JDK

+Step 10.
+Give Name as jdk17 , select Install automatically->Install from adoptium.net->Version->jdk-17.0.8.1+1

+Step 11.